clipo/Seriation/README.md

 These algorithms are intended to automate and extend the initial, mainly manual implementation of IDSS in Lipo (2001).

+commandline:

+python ./IDSS.py --inputfile=../testdata/pfg.txt --xyfile=../testdata/pfgXY.txt --largestonly=1 --mst=1 --screen=1

+as a module:

+import IDSS
+seriation= IDSS()

+args={}
+args['inputfile'] ="../testdata/pfg.txt"
+args['xyfile']="../testdata/pfgXY.txt"
+args['largestonly']=1
+args['screen']=1
+args['mst']=1

+seriation.seriate(args)

+'''''

 ## Directory Structure ##

+* python
+> Contains python modules for seriation.
+The perl script has been entirely rewritten into python and this is the version
+> that we are using for most of the development.
 * analysis
 > Contains R, mathematica, and other scripts aimed at analyzing the basic problem and trial algorithms,
 > before being implemented in software.
 Also will contain benchmarks and performance analysis of finished